Aatmaj-Zephyr/ANN4j/README.md

 - XAI method for relevance propagation
 - Stochastic/batch gradient descent
 - No hardcoded implementations lets researchers change the parameters as they want.
 - Plug and play mnist type data.
-Other Data files can be handeled via extension
+Other Data files can be handeled via extension.

 ### Usage